Anish-2005/Financial-Nexus/README.md

 - Framer Motion for smooth animations
 - Tailwind CSS for utility-first styling

-## 📞 Support

-For support, email your-email@example.com or create an issue in the GitHub repository.

 ---

 **Financial Nexus** - Your comprehensive financial management companion 🚀